DeepBrainChain/DBC-DOC/DBC_install/DBC computing node deployment.md

 ## Test to create a virtual machine with graphics card pass-through to check whether the previous configuration is correct
 + Test program download address: https://github.com/DeepBrainChain/DBC-AIComputingNet/releases
-+ Binary file, add execute permission and execute directly: chmod 777 chec_env ; ./check_env
++ Binary file, add execute permission and execute directly: chmod 777 check_env ; ./check_env
 + If the green check 'vm domain_test successful' appears, it means success.
 If it does not appear, please check whether the previous configurations are correct.

 ## Check whether the various hardware parameters of the machine are normal